ArtesOscuras/Notes/abusing_DACLs/GenericAll.md

 # Abusing GenericAll (User over Group)

-Technically if an user have GenericAll over a grup can move user inside that group and change group properties.
+Technically if an user have GenericAll over a grup can move user into that group and change group properties.

 ### Set an user inside that group:
 #### (externally, from attacking machine)